-Part 2: How to Use iTransfer to Manage Songs from iPhone and then Move to Samsung
+Part 2: How to Use iTransfer to Manage Songs on iPhone and Move to Samsung device

-iTransfer is an all-in-one data management tool that provides seamless platform support where in you can transfer files between Android and iOS devices, any iOS & Android device to your PC/Mac and vice versa.
+It provides seamless platform support that lets you easily transfer files between Android and iOS devices, iOS & Android device to and from computer.
 You can transfer almost everything from contacts, text messages, music, to photos, videos, TV shows, to even podcasts, iTunes U.

 Open the program, and attach your both iPhone and Samsung smartphone to the computer.